xulipaxulepa/teste-back-end/README.md

-# Teste iCasei: Back-end
+# ICasei: Back-end Test
-Desenvolver uma aplicação de Rastreamento de usuários
+Develop an application to track down users

-## Instruções
+## Instructions
-- Faça o Download ou o clone desse repositório no GitHub.
+- Download or clone this repository on GitHub.
-- Acesse a pasta testebackend e inicie o terminal de comando no windows ou o terminal no linux.
+- Go to the folder testebackend and start windows command prompt or Linux terminal.
-- Utilize o comando rails s para iniciar o servidor rails.
+- use the command rails s to start rails server.
-- Acesse a url localhost:3000 para acessar o sistema.
+- Go to the url localhost:3000 and access the system.
-- Utilize o comando rake db:migrate para fazer a migration do banco de dados.
+- Use rake db:migrate to migrate the database.
-- Junto do sistema há uma pasta com a sua documentação completa e como ele foi implementado.
+- Along with the system there is a folder with the full documentation and how it was implemented.

-## O sistema
+## The system
-- O sistema possui 3(três) páginas.
+- The system has 3(three) pages.
-- A pagina inicial do sistema, contem um slide com algumas imagens, três quadros com informações referentes a endereço, telefone e e-mail e por fim, dados referentes as redes sociais.
+- The home page of the system, contains a slide with some images, three squares with information regarding address, phone and e-mail and at last, data regarding my social medias.
-- A pagina de contato posui um formulario com o nome e o email para serem preenchidos.
+- The contact page has a form with name and email to be filled.
-- Por fim, a pagina de sobre tem uma visão geral sobre os noivos e a sua festa de casamento.
+- At last, the about page has an overview about the wedding and it's party.

-## Não implementado:
+## Not Implemented:
-- O sistema de Cookies.
+- Cookies.
-- A biblioteca JS para rastrear os usuários do sistema.
+- The JS library to track the users on the system.